 VWO’s repository of over 150 success stories is a good starting point for those who want to see what others are testing.
-But every retailer is different – so look at your own findings and data to see what you should try.
+But every retailer is different – so look at your findings and data to see what you should try.

 Fine-tuning the checkout process takes time and experimentation.
 Get it right and you’ll end up with happy customers who will be coming back for more.
 Get it wrong and your tests will only point you in the right direction.

-We’ve put together this handy infographic that pinpoints the key elements to a successful checkout page which can help when planning your testing process.
-Don’t rely on luck and guesses – test, plan and strategically experiment with your process to ensure your sales match up with your web traffic.
+Don’t rely on luck and guesses – test, plan, and strategically experiment with your process to ensure your sales match up with your web traffic.

 Checkout page can impact checkout rate and consequently the revenue.
 A badly designed checkout page can have a negative impact on revenue.
 Maximize your revenue by experimenting with your checkout page through systematic A/B testing.